First published, November, 2002 (some items updated in 2020)

 Similarly, allowing state elections to be overseen by partisan officials is absurd.
 All election administration officials should be non-partisan appointments.
 Additionally, we need federal standards for fair and consistent registration, ballot and voting procedures.

-11. Mandate Open-Source Code for Any Computer Voting Machines
+11. Mandate Open-Source Code and a Paper Trail for Computer Voting Machines

 We wince at the idea that this even needs to be said.
-The idea of corporations having total control over the counting of votes without source codes being open-source and inspectable by any interested party is intolerable and must be prohibited.
+Corporations must not enjoy total control over the counting of votes.
+Paper ballots and open- source codes are needed for transparency and confidence in fair results.

 12. Reduce Barriers to Voting

 Eliminate pre-registration requirements.
 Such laws are economically and racially discriminatory and a senseless deterrent to voting.

 In Florida, over 400,000 citizens, including a whopping 30% of all black men, were prohibited from voting in 2000.
 Some did not even have actual felony convictions–the official justification–but were purged illegally from the rolls by a private corporation (Choicepoint Inc.) contracted by the state.
 While the choice of whether to disenfranchise those in prison is appropriately left to states, lifetime voting prohibitions for ex-felons, enacted by several states, are racist and violate the constitutional promise of equal protection of law.
 Disenfranchisement of those who have served their sentences must be banished.

 Of course, this list is incomplete and many other ideas deserve consideration, but key to all truly fundamental reform efforts is to begin with the end goal in mind and to be aware of, but not controlled by, current leanings of the Supreme Court or “political reality.”
 Government of, by, and for the people only will result if the people repossess it.